 What is the history of Eirgrid plc?

 So, we know that we need electricity for just about everything in our day-to-day lives, but how did we get to this point?
 The beginnings of ESB Networks, Eirgrid, and the Irish electricity grid as we know it today, can be traced back to 1927.

 After the successful Shannon Scheme (a hydroelectric dam) at Ardnacrusha, the ESB was formed to manage the electricity supply.
 At that time, incredibly, Ardnacrusha supplied 80% of Ireland’s electricity, yet nowadays only accounts for 2% of the amount needed.
 Boosted by the success of Ardnacrusha, the government then built more hydropower plants, harnessing 75% of Ireland’s inland water potential for electricity supply, by 1949.

 Fun fact If you are curious to see where and how much power is generated by today's hydropower plants and other power plants, have a look at the snazzy Eirgrid Dashboard.

 Towns and cities were well connected to the grid, but many smaller villages were out in the cold, so the government began the rural electrification scheme.
 The visionary scheme meant that ESB connected over 420,000 customers to the grid between 1946 and 1979.

-By the early 2000's, great strides had been made in power generation and transmission.
+By the early 2000s, great strides had been made in power generation and transmission.
 All areas of Ireland (apart from some small islands which still depend on generators) are now connected to the grid, several power stations have been constructed, and 60 wind farms are connected.
-Renewable energy technology is also being integrated all the time, following a €22 billion investment programme which began in 2008 and continues today.
+Renewable energy technology is also being integrated all the time, following a €22 billion investment programme that began in 2008 and continues today.

 It is into this developed system that Eirgrid began operations as the TNO for Ireland in 2006.